alexcoder04/sol-docs/quickstart.md

 ## 3. Look around

  - I recommend using VS Cod(e/ium) for working on your project
- - Your main Lua code, like app logic, GUI components etc., is in `main.lua`
+ - Your main Lua code, like app logic, GUI components etc., is in `app.lua`
  - See [here](./files.html) for other optional files
  - Your GUI components are inside the `components/` folder
    - Every component has its own file